epwalsh/nlp-models/README.md

 make data/nl2bash.tar.gz
 ```

-**[WMT 2015](http://www.statmt.org/wmt15/translation-task.html):** Hosted with love by [fast.ai](https://www.fast.ai/), this is dataset of 22.5 million English / French sentence pairs that can be used to train an English to French or French to English machine translation system.
+**[WMT 2015](http://www.statmt.org/wmt15/translation-task.html):** Hosted by [fast.ai](https://www.fast.ai/), this is a dataset of 22.5 million English / French sentence pairs that can be used to train an English to French or French to English machine translation system.
 ```bash
 # Download, extract, and preprocess data (big file, may take around 10 minutes).
 ./scripts/data/pull_wmt.sh
 ```

+## Issues and improvements

+If you've found a bug or have any questions, please feel free to [submit an issue on GitHub](https://github.com/epwalsh/nlp-models/issues/new).
+I always appreciate pull requests as well.